Luna-v0/hole-arena/INSTRUCTIONS.md

-# Buraco Card Game Rules
+# Hole Card Game Rules

 ## Objective

-The main goal in Buraco is to score points by creating combinations of cards, called melds.
+The main goal in Hole is to score points by creating combinations of cards, called melds.
 The game is typically played in pairs (4 players) or head-to-head (2 players).
 The team or player with the most points at the end of the game wins.

 ## Setup